pkostic-dev/pkostic-dev/README.md

 # About me 🏴‍☠️ 🐀

-I'm a [student in accessibility-related technology](https://www.univ-paris8.fr/-Master-Technologie-et-Handicap-676-).
+I'm just a fellow trying to make games, Master in [accessibility-related technology](https://www.univ-paris8.fr/-Master-Technologie-et-Handicap-676-).
 I like designing and programming games and other peculiar software.

 ## 🤖 Currently

-Currently interning at a research laboratory, working with robots and depth cameras.
+- Theater project involving robots and depth cameras.
+- Trying to make games : multiplayer strategy game, rat game.
+- Trying to make software : Monster Hunter Freedom Bible.

 ## 🕒 Previously

+- 🤖 Interning at a research laboratory, working with robots and depth cameras.
 - :headphones: Working on a [audio-only game](https://github.com/pkostic-dev/game-wraith-hunter) for Android using [Godot 4](https://godotengine.org/) !

 ## :school: Education